Prince Charles & Duchess Camilla Celebrate 14th Wedding Anniversary In Northern Ireland

 Photos from the outing show Charles, wearing a dapper blue suit and a patterned tie, touring the grounds alongside the Duchess of Cornwall, who wore a long buttoned green coat.
 The couple also unveiled a brand new plaque and toured the brand new visitor facilities.

-Hillsborough Castle will be open to the public staring April 18.
+Hillsborough Castle will be open to the public starting April 18.

 Following the royal couple’s visit, the official Hillsborough Castle Twitter wished them well on their 14th wedding anniversary, according to Town & Country.